Lanilor/Simple-Mods-Collection/README.md

 To recycle apparel, research "apparel recycling" and then add the bill to a tailoring workbench.

-## Simple Steel Bridges
+## Simply More Bridges
-A mod that adds steel briges on top of the wood bridges that rimworld core provides.
-Steel briges work the same way, but also provide support for heavy stuctures.
+A simple mod that adds more briges types on top of the wood bridges that rimworld core provides.
+Heavy briges work the same way as wood ones, but also provide support for heavy stuctures.
+Deep water bridges can be built in deep water.
+You can build these new bridges out of steel, plasteel and stone types.

-Research "steel bridges" to build them.
+Research "heavy bridges" and "deep water bridges" to build them.

 ## Simple Stockpile Presets
 A mod that adds various presets for stockpile settings in a comfortable float menu.
 You can use them to easily set often used storage configurations, both generic ones (like freezer stuff) and specific ones (like food, drugs, weapons or clean apparel).